wabbajack-tools/wabbajack/README.md

 So as you can see we handle a lot of possible install situations.
 See the section on [`Creating a Modpack`](README.md#Creating_a_ModList_Installer) for information on working with the installer

+### Wabbajack Flags
+The if the following words are found in a mod's notes or comments they trigger special behavior in Wabbajack.
+* `WABBAJACK_INCLUDE` - All the files int he mod will be inlined into the installer
+* `WABBAJAC_ALWAYS_ENABLE` - The mod's files will be considered by the compiler even if the mod is disabled in the profile

 ### Patches
 Wabbajack can create binary patches for files that have been modified after installation.
 This could be `.esp` files that have been cleaned or patched.
 Or it could be meshes and textures that have been optimized to work better in a given game.
 In any case a BSDiff file is generated.
 The output of this process